coletonodonnell/coleton.io/content/posts/algo.md

     0   1   2   3   4   5
 ```

-We continue this proces until the very end.
+We continue this process until the very end.

 #### Implementation